 What is CT Cardiac Calcium Scoring?

-A CT Cardiac Calcium Scoring test is a non-invasive test that uses a CT scanner to measure the amount of calcium present in the plaque in the coronary arteries.
-It is important to note that a CT Cardiac Calcium Scoring scan is not diagnostic in itself.
-It is a screening test and is typically used as a first line of detection and in combination with clinical evaluation by a cardiologist and other diagnostic tests, such as Coronary CTA (CCTA), to identify and evaluate the patient's risk of developing heart disease.
+It is important to note that a CT Cardiac Calcium Scoring exam is not diagnostic in itself.
+It is a screening exam and is typically used as a first line of detection and in combination with clinical evaluation by a cardiologist and other diagnostic tests, such as Coronary CTA (CCTA), to identify and evaluate the patient's risk of developing heart disease.

 Benefits:

--
+- Non-invasive

--
+- Low radiation

 What is Ultrasound Echocardiogram (TTE)?